 This page contains important information about how the COVID-19 coronavirus will impact your wedding (or other) ceremony booked with Stephen Lee Celebrancy.
-This page will be updated with the latest information as the situation evolves.
+This page is being updated with the latest information as the situation evolves.

 What’s the current situation?

-The Public Health (COVID-19 Restrictions on Gathering and Movement) Order 2020 now states that:
+The number of guests permitted at your wedding is dependent on the size of your venue.
+The Public Health (COVID-19 Restrictions on Gathering and Movement) Order 2020 now states the following:

 To avoid a hefty fine, and to protect the health of my couples, their guests and myself, I will withdraw immediately if more people are present at the ceremony than permitted.